Business Personal Property

 The following personal property is required to be assessed: commercial and industrial equipment, agricultural machinery and equipment, which are listed on your federal depreciation worksheet and all other depreciable items.
 For personal property tax purposes, property with a federal section 179 deduction is treated exactly like property for which typical depreciation is taken.
 Even though this property is depreciated or "expensed out" in one year, it is still taxable for the duration of the appropriate property tax recovery period.

-The 2021 Nebraska Personal Property returns are available on our website.
+The 2022 Nebraska Personal Property returns are available on our website.
 For pre-printed returns, based on last year's filing, click on the link below "to obtain your Nebraska Personal Property schedule".
 You can enter your schedule number, address or name of your business.
-In the Personal Property Results, click on the schedule # you want to print.
-Add any items not listed and delete any items that you no longer own.
+In the Personal Property Results, click on the schedule # and click print rendition.
+Manually add any items not listed and delete any items that you no longer own.

 Business Personal Property Changes - September 2020